mlegere1323/RobotRoom/README.txt

 was not achieved successfully so as to allow the robot to manipulate objects in the 3d scene, but a basic framework exists for it to be done.

-The only limiting of the robot's arm motion is in the forearm's grabbers.
-It would seem for realistic rotation of the robots arm, one would need extensive study in inverse kinematics, something which could've been done with less time contsraints.
+There is realistic limiting of the robot's arm motion in the forearm's grabbers, but otherwise, the arms can rotate unrealistically.
+It would seem for realistic rotation of the robots arm, I'd need more study in inverse kinematics, something which could've been done with less time contsraints.

+TO BEGIN:
+Note the controls displayed in the GUI; press "e" to engage the robot arm for use.
+Movement keys are w, s, and the arrow keys.

 EXTRA:
 Also included is a sphere with a procedurally generated texture using